Skip to content

 Prerequisites and Basic Requirements

-• Privileges: Root (superuser) access is required for service management and configuration changes.
+• Privileges: Root access is mandatory for user creation, service management, and Docker operations.

 FQDN of the Final Panel